-It is certainly the case that FTC Scholarship Program participants come disproportionately from lower-performing schools.
-For instance, amongst the elementary school students new to the program in 2008-09, 40.1 percent came from schools graded "A" by the Florida Department of Education in 2008, as compared with 51.1 percent of those public school students eligible for free or reduced-priced lunches who did not participate.
-At the other extreme, 7.2 percent came from schools graded "D" or "F" by the Florida Department of Education in 2008, as compared with 5.1 percent of those public school students eligible for free or reduced-priced lunches, and 36.8 percent came from schools graded "C" or below by the Florida Department of Education in 2008, as compared with 27.8 percent of those public school students eligible for free or reduced-school students eligible for free or reduced-priced lunches, and 2008, as compared with 27.8 percent of those public school students eligible for free or reduced-priced lunches.
+graded "A" by the Florida Department of Education in 2009, as compared with 50.8 percent of those public school students eligible for free or reduced-priced lunches who did not participate.
+At the other extreme, 9.0 percent came from schools graded "D" or "F" by the Florida Department of Education in 2009, as compared with 9.8 percent of those public school students eligible for free or reduced-priced lunches, and 21.3 percent came from schools graded "C" or below by the Florida Department of Education in 2009, as compared with 20.0 percent of those public school students eligible for free or reduced-priced lunches.

-It is also the case that, regardless of the performance level of the public school that FTC Scholarship Program participants came from, these students tended to be lowerperforming before they entered the program.
-As can be seen in the accompanying figure, 26.9 percent of students who would select into the program were in the bottom fifth of their prior public school's mathematics test score distribution, while only 22.5 percent of free- or reduced-price lunch students were in the bottom fifth of the distribution in the prior public school.
+One selection pattern that remains from prior years, and in fact has gotten stronger, is that regardless of the performance level of the public school that FTC Scholarship Program participants came from, these students tended to be lower-performing before they entered the program.
+As can be seen in the accompanying figure, 30.3 percent of students who would select into the program were in the bottom fifth of their prior public school's mathematics FCAT test score distribution, while only 23.6 percent of non-participating free- or reduced-price lunch students were in the bottom fifth of the distribution in the prior public school.
+This gap of 6.7 percentage points is considerably more pronounced than the 4.4 percentage point gap observed in the previous year's report.
 (Similar differences are present in terms of reading scores.)
-At the top of the test score distribution, only 13.4 percent of students who would select into the program were in the top fifth of their prior public school's mathematics test score distribution, as compared with 16.7 percent of free- or reduced-price lunch students in the top fifth of the distribution in the prior public school.
-Clearly, program participants are being drawn from lower-performing schools, and from relatively lower-performing students in their schools.
+At the top of the test score distribution, only 11.3 percent of students who would select into the program were in the top fifth of their prior public school's mathematics test score distribution, as compared with 15.7 percent of free- or reduced-price lunch students in the top fifth of the distribution in the prior public school; the 4.3 percentage point gap is larger than the 3.3 point gap observed in last year's report.
+Clearly, public school students who ultimately became program participants are more likely to be the relatively lower-performing students in their schools.